bettygordon932/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for performance is important, it should not be done prematurely or without careful consideration.
 It's often better to write clear and maintainable code first, and then optimize only where necessary, based on profiling and measurement.

+# 2023-12-04
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
+Instead, focus on writing clear and simple code first, then optimize only when necessary and after profiling.